ISUgenomics/geospatialworkbook/SpatialModeling/GRWG23_SpatialInterpolation_python.md

 We can now use our testing subset of the data to quantify the model performance, i.e. how well did the model predict the remaining observed values?
 There are many potential metrics - see all the metrics `scikit-learn` supports [here](https://scikit-learn.org/stable/modules/model_evaluation.html#).
-The two we show below are the coefficient of determination ($R^2$) and the root mean square error ($RMSE$), two metrics that are likely familiar from outside machine learning as well.
+The two we show below are the coefficient of determination (*R*<sup>*2*</sup>) and the root mean square error (*RMSE*), two metrics that are likely familiar from outside machine learning as well.

 ```python